a group of people in surgical scrubs in a room with a table and a bed

 Our Nurse Call System Process

-We work hand-in-hand with ASCs, Infusion Centers & Urgent Care clinics to determine the specific needs for each customized nurse call system.
+We work hand-in-hand with ASCs to determine the specific needs for each customized nurse call system.

 Nurse Call System Consultation

-First, we meet with your team to discuss your ASC’s needs.
-Our experts are familiar with nurse call system requirements by state and will ensure complete compliance.
+First, we meet with your team to discuss your ASC's needs.
+Our experts will work with your architects and engineers to ensure the coverage you need for your facility.

 Nurse Call System Design